cogent-computing/COPED/tasks/README.md

 Parse the UKRI document raw data to extract links to other entities in the CoPED database.
 Discovered links are added to the "coped_meta.links.ukri" field.
 ```

-### Populate UKRI Resources
+### Populate CoPED Resources

 ```
-Usage: populate-ukri-resources
+Usage: ./coped_resources.py

-ENVIRONMENT

-$COUCHDB_HOST [localhost]                   Hostname for the CouchDB server.
-$COUCHDB_PORT [5984]                        Port for the CouchDB server.
-$COUCHDB_USER [coped]                       Username for DB operations.
-$COUCHDB_PASSWORD [password]                Password for the user above.
-$COUCHDB_DB [ukri-dev-data]                 DB name in CouchDB to store the data.
-$POSTGRES_HOST [localhost]                  Hostname for the PostgreSQL server.
-$POSTGRES_PORT [5432]                       Port for the PostgreSQL server.
-$POSTGRES_USER [coped]                      Username for DB operations.
-$POSTGRES_PASSWORD [password]               Password for the user above.
-$POSTGRES_DB [coped-dev-db]                 PostgreSQL database to use.

 DESCRIPTION

-Record UKRI resources in PostgreSQL.
-The given CouchDB database is queried for all documents.
+Record CoPED CouchDB resources in PostgreSQL.
+The CouchDB database is queried for all CoPED-managed documents.
 Their `_id` (UUIDv4) is added to the PostgreSQL `coped_resource` table with a foreign key to the `coped_resource_type` table.
 ```

-### Populate UKRI Relations
+### Populate CoPED Relations

 ```
-Usage: populate-ukri-relations [OPTIONS]
+Usage: ./coped_relations.py [OPTIONS]

-OPTIONS

---couch_db TEXT     Name of CouchDB database to read. [required] --sql_db TEXT       Name of PostgreSQL database to update.  [required] --sql_table TEXT    Name of PostgreSQL table to update.  [required]

 DESCRIPTION

-Extract relations between UKRI resources in the given CouchDB database.
+Extract relations between resources in the given CouchDB database.
 The discovered relations are inserted in the PostgreSQL table.
+To avoid missing resources, this task only considers resources already recorded in PSQL.
+Therefore this task should be run _after_ the CoPED resource task above.
 ```

 ### Crawl UKWA Website